-The paper disintegrator should have a tight fit with no gaps greater than 2 millimeters between panels, loose panels, faulty doors, loose windows, or sharp edges that could cause safety or operational issues.
+The paper shredder should have a tight fit with no gaps (greater than 2 millimeters) between panels, loose panels, faulty doors, loose windows, or sharp edges that could cause safety or operational issues.

-The paper disintegrator should be a production unit that is complete, and all features should be operational.
+The paper shredder must be a production unit, and all features should be operational.
 Special features for service engineer diagnoses are allowed but should not be available to the operator.